Stokes 82 leads Durham effort against Glamorgan

 He survived a couple of early leg-before appeals before opening up, top-edging the seam of Labuschagne for four.

-Labuschagne got some sort of revenge when Stokes was floored by a bottom edge into a painful area, while Petersen looked in no difficulty in moving to 78 off 123 balls before edging Lloyd to slip.
+Labuschagne got some sort of revenge when Stokes was floored by a bottom edge into a painful area, while the classy Petersen looked in no difficulty in moving to 78 off 123 balls before edging Lloyd to slip.

 Stokes made sure of a reasonably substantial total as he shared a stand of 54 with Ned Eckersley (21) and 61 with Ben Raine (31), but he eventually fell to the second delivery of the new ball as the veteran Hogan claimed the last three wickets to fall.